How Self Assignments Will Make You A Better Photographer

 Not everyone who owns a camera wants to make a living as a photographer.
 Most are content to enjoy photography as a hobby and grow at their own pace.

-Assigning yourself photography projects to work on will help you develop in new ways and bring a greater satisfaction.
+Photography self assignments projects will help you develop in new ways and bring greater satisfaction.
 You won’t have the pressure to provide images for anyone else, but t will help you build confidence in what you do.

 You can pick and choose your topics.
 Assignments can be as easy or challenging as you like.
 Photography projects can be short term or long term.